invainn/invainn/README.md

-Hi, I'm a software engineer living in Reno, NV, currently working remotely as a DevOps engineer.
+Hi, I'm a software engineer living in Reno, NV currently working remotely as a DevOps engineer.

 My interests are in web dev, emulation, and Linux systems.